 Biostatisticians must be skilled in using advanced software to analyze large amounts of public health data.
 In this analysis, these workers will identify relationships and trends in the data and will conduct tests to determine if the data is valid and to account for any sampling error.
 Some biostatisticians may create new software to analyze the data in a more accurate fashion.

 Biostatisticians often work with public health agencies at the state or local level.
 They also may be employed by hospitals and even pharmaceutical companies.
 They might design studies to determine if drugs successfully can treat diseases or medical conditions.
-Biostatisticians play a very important role to identify any sources of outbreaks of serious diseases in humans or animals.
+Biostatisticians play a very important role in identifying any sources of outbreaks of serious diseases in humans or animals.

 #2 Environmental Scientist